Most salon owners are not trying to buy "AI" or "an answering service" in the abstract.

 Do traditional answering services still matter?

 Yes.
-They can still make sense for businesses that want every call handled by a person.
+They make sense for businesses that want every call handled by a person, especially when the call profile involves frequent emotionally sensitive or high-complexity conversations.

 What do most salon owners actually need?

-Usually a system that reduces missed calls, supports after-hours demand, and still keeps a human path available when needed.
+Usually a system that reduces routine missed calls, supports after-hours demand, keeps costs predictable, and still routes complex situations to a real person quickly.

 Source notes

-- My AI Front Desk official pricing/features pages
+• My AI Front Desk: official pricing and feature pages